mlund/jupyter-course/README.md

-# Computational Notebooks for Scientists
+# Interactive Data Exploration for Scientists

 ## Syllabus

 ## Program

+All lectures are available on this site in the [lectures](lectures) folder on this Github repository and are in Notebook format.

 - Lecture 1.
 Introduction
   - Introduction and overview of Jupyter notebooks